BlueBrain/Currentscape/README.md

             "total_contribution": false
         },
         "current": {
             "_comment1": "is not set by default.
-The current names should appear in the same order as in the currents argument. is mandatory if ['show']['legend'] is true", "names": [
+The current names should appear in the same order as in the currents argument.
+Is mandatory if ['show']['legend'] is true", "names": [
                 "Na",
                 "CaT",